MaterializeInc/materialize/play/mbta/doc/mbta-setup.md

 ## Automatic setup (Bash)

-First run `cargo build --release` in order to build the mbta_to_mtrlz binary.
+First run `cargo build --release` in order to build the mbta-to-mtrlz binary.

 To start and tear down a bunch of streams at once, [create a config file](#config-file-creation) or use one in (../examples).